-Make the notch 1/3 the diameter of the tree, perpendicular to the direction of the fall.
-Make the lower horizontal notching cut first.
-Cutting the horizontal notching cut first helps to avoid pinching either the saw chain or the guide bar when the second notch is being made.
+Make the notch 1/3 the diameter of the tree, perpendicular to the direction of falls.
+Make the lower horizontal notching cut first to avoid pinching either the saw chain or the guide bar when the second notch is being made.

-2. Felling-back cut
+2. Felling back cut